March 23, 2020

-SSL stands for Secure Sockets Layer (while TLS stand for Transport Layer Security) and shows visitors that they can safely transmit sensitive information to and from the server.
+SSL stands for Secure Sockets Layer (while TLS stands for Transport Layer Security) and shows visitors that they can safely transmit sensitive information to and from the server.
 It encrypts all of the data transfers in such a way that they can’t be unscrambled by third-parties such as hackers and scammers.

 You can tell whether a website is using SSL/TLS by looking for a padlock icon or a green bar at the top of your browser.
 You can normally click on the icon in your browser to view who the certificate belongs to.

-SSL/TLS has an impact on security, search engine optimization and can make the difference between your site outranking or losing to a competitor.
+SSL/TLS has an impact on security, search engine optimization, and can make the difference between your site outranking or losing to a competitor.
 With that said, it’s not some all-powerful SEO tool and as such, SSL/TLS certificates should be used because they’re best practice and not because you think they’ll help you to rank higher on search engines.

 And of course, if you need help getting started with SSL certificates or if you want to take advantage of a lifetime of SSL security, get in touch.
 We’ll be more than happy to help!